authenticate/GWEN/README.md

     gwen_canvas->RenderCanvas();
 }

-// Make sure to clean up all those pointers created with new!
+// Make sure to clean up the pointers.

 ...